cyberbotics/webots-doc/reference/camera.md

 } WbCameraRecognitionObject;
 ```

 The `id` represents the node id corresponding to the object, it is possible to use this id directly in the [wb_supervisor_node_get_from_id](supervisor.md#wb_supervisor_node_get_from_def) supervisor function.
 The `relative_position` and `relative_orientation` are expressed relatively to the camera.
-The `size` represent the X and Y size relatively to the camera (it is of course impossible to know the depth of the object).
+The `size` represents the X and Y sizes relatively to the camera (it is of course impossible to know the depth of the object).
 The `position_on_image` and `size_on_image` can be used to determine the bounding box of the object in the camera image.
 The `color_number` and `colors` returns respectively the number of colors of the objects and pointer to the colors array, each colors is represented by 3 doubles (R, G and B), therefore the size of the array is equal to 3 * `color_number`.
 Finally `name` return the `model` field of the object.

 > **Note** [C++]:
 In C++ the name of the structure is `CameraRecognitionObject`.